volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 ## Summary

-Template literals allow to put values inside of a strings in a very readable and concise way and allow clumsy concatenation approach.
+Template literals allow us to put values inside of a string in a very readable and concise way and allow a clumsy concatenation approach.

 * Template literal is wrapped by backticks ``` `` ```
 * Template literal can be given a value by putting it into the placeholder `${...}`
 * Placeholder can be escaped by using backslash `\${apple}`
-* Template literals are great to create multi-line string
+* Template literals are great to create a multi-line string
 * Template literals can be nested
 * Template literals can be tagged